Inman's state-by-state guide to the reopening economy

 New Mexico

 New Mexico Gov. Michelle Lujan Grisham said on April 23 that “we’re not ready to ease up” and extended the state’s stay-at-home order until May 15.
-The state has not set a date for reopening businesses, though more information is expected in the coming days.
+However, the extended order does allow some businesses to resume some operations as of May 1.
+Among other things, non-essential retailers can operate carry-out services, gun stores can open by appointment and golf courses can reopen (though they can’t serve food).
+Offices, restaurant dine-in service and other businesses remain closed.

+Additionally, an official with Albuquerque city said that golf courses in his jurisdiction would be opened on May 2.

+State officials hope to begin the first phase of a more extensive reopening plan in mid May.

 New Mexico has designated real estate an essential service.